wetw0rk/Sickle/README.md

   ruby                Format bytecode for Ruby
 ```

-In addition, this allows for a way to self-document each functionality provided by respective modules.
+Allowing for a way to self-document each functionality provided by respective modules.

 ```
 $ sickle -i -m run